 Past Sky Meadow State Park you have two route options.
 You can continue straight on Route 17, or you can turn right onto Route 688, Leeds Manor Road.
 We prefer narrow, winding country roads so we choose 688.
 Happily, there are two nice wineries here—Arterra and Naked Mountain Winery—if you're ready for a break.

 You will also find two wineries on Route 17 if you choose that route.
 You'll have to backtrack west a bit to reach the orchards in Markham.

-Nearby Stribling Orchard is another fun pick-your-own apple orchard, though they are closed for the 2020 season.
+Nearby Stribling Orchard is another fun pick-your-own apple orchard.

 Dine and Drink Local in Marshall and The Plains